 Comparison of cloud storage services

-When it comes to a comparison of cloud storage services, businesses have historically chosen to use the storage facility offered by the service provider through which they provision Virtual Machines.
-Now the management of multi-cloud environments has become less complicated, businesses have more options available to them—particularly with regard to data that is infrequently accessed.
+When it comes to a comparison of cloud storage services, cloud customers have historically chosen to use the storage facility offered by the service provider through which they provision Virtual Machines.
+Businesses now have more options available to them, particularly with data that's infrequently accessed.

-Undoubtedly AWS' Simple Storage Service (S3) is the best known of all cloud storage services; however, understanding the different storage classes, different prices and different levels of fault tolerance can be complicated.
-Microsoft and Google have equally reliable and robust services, and—especially with regard to frequently accessed data—just about beats AWS for price.
+Undoubtedly AWS' Simple Storage Service (S3) is the best known of all cloud storage services.
+However, understanding the different storage classes, different prices and different levels of fault tolerance can be complicated.
+Microsoft and Google have equally reliable and robust services.

 An explanation of cloud storage classes

-In order to conduct a like-for-like comparison of cloud storage services, it is necessary to understand what the different cloud storage classes are.
-It is also important to be aware of other cloud storage services provided by AWS, Azure, and Google to avoid confusion when looking at the options.
+In order to conduct a like-for-like comparison of cloud storage services, it's necessary to understand what the different cloud storage classes are.
+It's also important to be aware of other cloud storage services provided by AWS, Azure, and Google to avoid confusion when looking at the options.
 Here’s a quick breakdown, with the names given to each service featured in the table below.

 - Block storage volumes are the units of storage attached to a Virtual Machine.
 They can be either locally or network attached and are treated as an independent disc drive.